 Welcome to my personal blog, Musings of a Gen Joneser.

-I’m posting here at least once a week, and I hope you enjoy what I have to offer.
+I hope you enjoy what I have to offer.

 In terms of social media, you’ll find me on Facebook.
 Please feel free to friend me if these blog posts strike your fancy.